aredn/documentation/arednGettingStarted/advanced_config.rst

 ----------

 Firmware and Package Download Paths
   These fields contain the URLs used by the node for downloading firmware and package files during upgrades.
+By default they point to the AREDN |trade| downloads server available across the Internet.
+You can change these paths to point to a local mesh package server in order to upgrade nodes that do not have Internet access.

+  .. note:: If you plan to create a local software repository for your mesh network, review **Creating a Local Package Server** in the **How-To Guide** section.

   .. image:: _images/advConfig-downloads.png
     :alt: Advanced Configuration - downloads